Learning Firmly Nonexpansive Operators: Learning firmly nonexpansive operators

-\begin{corollary} Let $(N^*_n)_{n\in\mathbb{N}}$ be a sequence of minimizers of \cref{eq:EP} for every $n\in\mathbb{N}$.
-Then, there exists a minimizer $N^*$ of \cref{experr} such that, up to subsequences, $N_n^*\weakk N^*$, a.s., as $n\to\infty$. \end{corollary} The above results provide a theoretical analysis that highlights the fact that \cref{eq:EP} is indeed approximating its continuous version \cref{experr} for large values of $n$.
+The above results provide a theoretical analysis that highlights the fact that \cref{eq:EP} is indeed approximating its continuous version \cref{experr} for large values of $n$.
 In the next section, we will introduce and analyze a practical approach to learn nonexpansive operators.
-To do so, we shift to the deterministic setting and consider finitely many samples $(\bar x_i, \bar y_i)$, $i=1,\ldots,n$, where for each $i=1,\ldots, n$, $(\bx_i, \by_i)$ is a realization of the corresponding pair of random variables $(\bX_i, \bY_i)$ (i.e., there exists $\omega\in\Omega$ such that $\bX_i(\omega)=\bx_i$ and $\bY_i(\omega)=\by_i$).
+To do so, we shift to a deterministic, finite dimensional setting with $\cX=\R^d$, and consider finitely many samples $(\bar x_i, \bar y_i)$, $i=1,\ldots,n$, where for each $i=1,\ldots, n$, $\bx_i, \by_i\in\R^d$, and each pair $(\bx_i, \by_i)$ is a realization of the corresponding pair of random variables $(\bX_i, \bY_i)$ (i.e., there exists $\omega\in\Omega$ such that $\bX_i(\omega)=\bx_i$ and $\bY_i(\omega)=\by_i$).
 For later purposes, we require that the realizations $\bx_i$, $i=1,\dots, n$, are distinct points and do not lie on a $(d-1)-$dimensional hyperplane.
 This is true almost surely if we assume that $n > d$ and that the law of $\bar X$ gives zero mass to each $(d-1)-$dimensional hyperplane.
 With this, we can consider the following discrete problem:

 As a particular case of \cref{eq:EP} (actually, it is one realization of \cref{eq:EP}), we derive that $\widehat{N}$ exists.
-In order to solve it, classical optimization algorithms can be considered, but the class of nonexpansive operators is infinite-dimensional, and so, problem \cref{eq:DP} remains computationally infeasible.
+In order to solve \cref{eq:DP}, classical optimization algorithms can be considered, but the class of nonexpansive operators is infinite-dimensional, and so, problem \cref{eq:DP} remains computationally infeasible.
 Therefore, a further approximation needs to be considered.
-To do so, a first idea could be to consider problem \cref{eq:DP} restricted to the set $\mathcal{N}(\bar{D})$ of nonexpansive operators on $\bar{D}:=\{\bar{x}_1,\ldots, \bx_n\}$; i.e., operators $N:\bar{D}\to X$ such that $\|N(\bar{x}_i)-N(\bar{x}_j)\|\leq \|\bar{x}_i-\bar{x}_j\|$ for $i,j=1,\dots,n$.
-Actually, every $N$ in $\mathcal{N}(\bar D)$ is uniquely characterized by the $n$ values $y_i:=N(\bar{x}_i)$ that are required to satisfy the nonexpansivity condition.
+To do so, a first idea could be to consider problem \cref{eq:DP} restricted to the set $\mathcal{N}(\bar{D})$ of nonexpansive operators defined on the discrete set $\bar{D}:=\{\bar{x}_1,\ldots, \bx_n\}$; i.e., operators $N:\bar{D}\to \cX$ such that $\|N(\bar{x}_i)-N(\bar{x}_j)\|\leq \|\bar{x}_i-\bar{x}_j\|$ for $i,j=1,\dots,n$.
 The corresponding reformulation of this discrete version of \cref{eq:DP} would be